codestacks/jekyll-category-pagination/README.md

 This plugin will generate one folder for each configured category within the main folder 'categories'.
 Each category folder contains files like page1.html, page2.html, and so on.
-In addition to that, a virtual category 'all' is added, which contains all posts with pagination.
+In addition to that, a virtual category `all` is added, which contains all posts with pagination.

 ## Installation